devopslecturer/afmsc2022/README.md

 ### Communication

-    << ?>> is the preferred method of communication.
+    Slack is the preferred method of communication.
-    If a demonstration is required use << ?>>, record the session and upload to the Slack channel.
+    If a demonstration is required use Loom, record the session and upload to the Slack channel.
-    No Slack communications between "<Time and Timezone>".
+    No Slack communications between "22:00 to 09:00 GMT".
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.
     All team documents are to be created using Markdown language and shared on GitHub.